-Lift and shift is the approach of moving virtual machines from a local infrastructure to a cloud infrastructure while avoiding changes as much as possible in the machines and in the network configurations.
+Lift and shift is the approach of moving virtual machines from a local infrastructure to a cloud infrastructure, usually from on-premises to public or private cloud. while avoiding changes as much as possible in the machines and in the network configurations.

 No architecture changes are required and new hardware will be emulated as closely to the old ones so as to maintain a very high degree of compatibility with the on premise infrastructure.

 Cloud computing providers are waving their hands and sharing success stories, to lure clients into moving their infrastructures to the cloud environment – server by server.